No Ground Beneath the Feet: Release

 The film had its premiere at the 26th Busan International Film Festival in out of competition section on 7 October 2021.
 It competed for Golden Peacock Award at the 52nd International Film Festival of India in November 2021.
 In March 2022, it was screened at the 17th Osaka Asian Film Festival on 13 March 2022.

 The film made it to Red Lotus Asian Film Festival Vienna, where it was screened in May 2022.
 On 25 June 2022, it was screened at London Indian Film Festival in Ciné Lumière.

 The film was screened at the Asian Film Festival Barcelona on 4 November 2022.

+OTT release

+After being screened at various international film festivals, the film was released on the OTT platform iScreen on 30 May 2026, coinciding with Eid al-Adha.

 Reception

 Panos Kotzathanasis reviewing for Asian Movie Pulse praised direction, cinematography and performance of actors.
 He commended cinematography writing, "Manirul Islam and Abu Raihan’s cinematography is on a very high level."
 For directions, he opined, "Mohammad Rabby Mridha manages to direct a film that, despite its documentary-like realism."
 Praising lead actor Mostafa Monwar, he wrote, "Monwar's measured acting as Saiful, is another great performance by him.
 Kotzathanasis concluded, "No Ground Beneath the Feet is a great movie, a rather hopeful debut, and a testament to the progress of Bangladeshi cinema."